vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/downtime/activities/create-magic-or-alchemical-item.md

+# Create a Magic or Alchemical Item

-Clerics, illusionists, magic-users, and elves can create magic items once they reach name (9th) level.
-Spellcasting ability is not required for creating alchemical items.
+Spellcasting classes (and others, if the referee allows) can create magic items once they reach 9th level.
+Spellcasting ability is not required for creating alchemical items, nor is there any level requirement.

 In order to craft magical and alchemical items, characters must first have a formula.
 Characters may acquire a formula automatically by breaking down an existing item, or by researching.
 Researching an uncommon item formula costs 100 gp a week, a rare item formula costs 500 gp per week, and a very rare item formula costs 1,000 gp per week.
 This requires 1d8 weeks of research, -1 if the character's Intelligence is 13+ or -2 weeks if the character's Intelligence is 16+ and -1 for an arcane library greater than 50,000 gp.
 Research always takes a minimum of one week.